florianhartig/ResearchSkills/Labs/Statistics/Practicals/StatisticalAnalysisInR/Statistics.md

 ### Multinomial Data - multinomial regression

 If you have several options for the response (red, green, blue), you are fitting a multinomial regression.
 This is not in the standard glm package.
+The standard package to do this would be mlogit.
+I give an example below.
+The problem with mlogit is that it requires data in a particular way, i.e. that for every observation, every choice is a single line, and then there is one column that tells you which choice was made (yes / no).
+To use mlogit, you need to reshape you data to this format.

+If you don't have your data in this format, and don't want to reshape, an alternative is the less powerful but easier to use multinom function from the nnet package.
+An example of how to use this function is [here](http://www.ats.ucla.edu/stat/stata/dae/mlogit.htm)

-Use mlogit
+#### mlogit example

 ```r